Cghlewis/data-mgmt-ed-research-book/_book/index.md

 It is important to also point out what this book will not cover.
 This book is intended to be tool agnostic and provide suggestions that anyone can use, no matter what tools you work with, especially when it comes to data cleaning.
 Therefore, while I might mention options of tools you can use for different tasks, I will not advocate for any specific tools.

 There are also no specific coding practices or actual syntax included in this book.
-To be honest, in many ways I feel that the actual “data cleaning” phase of data management is the “easiest” phase to implement, as long as you implement good practices up until that point.
+To be honest, in many ways I feel that the actual “data cleaning” phase of data management is the *easiest* phase to implement, as long as you implement good practices up until that point.
 Because of that, this book introduces practices in all phases leading up to data cleaning that will prepare your data for minimal cleaning.
 With that said, I do provide examples of what I would expect to see in a data cleaning process, I just do not provide steps for any specific software system.
 That is beyond the scope of this book.

 This book will also not talk about analysis or preparing data for analysis through means such as data imputation, removal of legitimate outliers, or calculating analysis specific variables.
 This book is written from the perspective of a data manager, and that perspective is to implement practices that keep data in its most complete and true, but usable form, for any future researcher to analyze in a way that works best for them.